U.N. chief speaks of "grisly reports" from Syria

 The London-based Syrian Observatory for Human Rights said at least 13 people were killed when troops fired a mortar bomb at a protest in the town of Rastan.
 Independent verification of such reports is hard as foreign media are mostly barred from Syria.

-“God curse you Hafez for having a son like that,” shouted protesters in reference to Assad’s father who ruled Syria for three decades until he died in 2000.
-“The people want to announce Jihad (Holy War),” read a banner.

-In Geneva, the United Nations human rights body had earlier reminded Assad of his obligations under international law.
+In Geneva, the United Nations human rights body had earlier said Assad had obligations under international law.

 “We are alarmed at reports starting to come out of the Baba Amro district of Homs after it was taken over by government forces yesterday,” spokesman Rupert Colville said.